 PwC: Energy CEOs Short-Term Growth Threats, Long-Term Optimism

-Almost 80 percent of energy CEOs agree that digital technologies are creating value for their organizations when it comes to data analysis and operational efficiency.
-CEOs surveyed rated cybersecurity, battery and power technologies such as energy storage, as well as data mining and analysis technologies, as the most strategically important.
+Nearly fourth-fifths of energy CEOs agreed that digital technologies are creating value for their companies when it comes to data analysis and operational efficiency.

 View Full Article